 Average room humidity is more than enough to occupy a Cyclamen, as too high humidity and poor air circulation will result in powdery mildew.
 Botrytis petal blight is caused when excess moisture settles on the flowers' intricate bodies, harbouring detrimental bacteria to thrive.

 During storage, situate the potted tuber in a dark, dryish setting that offers good air circulation and temperatures over 8°C (46°F).
-A frost-free shed or somewhere with a small amount of light is an excellent setting for the Cyclamen during the this time.
+A frost-free shed or somewhere with a small amount of light is an excellent setting for the Cyclamen during this time.
 After around seven months, small petioles holding the leaves will emerge above the soil line, signalling the start of the new season.
 At this stage, it's best to re-relocate the Cyclamen in a bright, indirect setting with increased irrigations.
 After a solid few weeks or foliar growth, supplement the plant using a general plant fertiliser every two weeks, swapping to a potassium-based feed during the blooms.